-Sprague has violated Section I.A.12 by failing to disclose the erosion of the berm, Sprague's failure to maintain the berm, and the resultant increased risk of a catastrophic discharge of pollutants in severe weather, especially in light of the increases in severe weather from climate change discussed above.
+Sprague has violated Section I.A.12 by, at least, failing to disclose the erosion of the berm, Sprague's failure to maintain the berm, and the resultant increased risk of a catastrophic discharge of pollutants in severe weather.
+Further, Sprague has failed to identify climate change impacts as changes at the facility that may have an effect on the permitted discharge of wastewater from the Terminal or exceed the maximum flow rate of the O/W Separator.
+Factors that could affect discharge at the Terminal include sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.